rhidsa/crc-quick-loan-rhpam-demo/README.md

-Code Ready Containers Quick Loan Bank Demo
+CodeReady Containers Quick Loan Bank Demo
 ==========================================
 This demo project showcases the tooling available in Red Hat Decision Manager implementing complex decision logic which can be exposed as a decision service.
 The Quick Loan Bank in this